-Police have violently arrested a man in the Victorian town of Wonthaggi after he was suffering from an epileptic seizure.
+Police have violently arrested a man in a textbook case of police brutality.
+This happened in the Victorian town of Wonthaggi after he suffered from an epileptic seizure.

 A case of Police Brutality